GoogleChrome/web.dev/content/fast/using-bundlesize-with-travis-ci/index.md

 <img src="bundlesize-pass.png" class="screenshot" alt="Passed bundlesize check">

 Success!
-The new size of the bundle is 125.5KB and all the checks have passed.
+The new size of the bundle is 125.5 KB and all the checks have passed.
 🎉

 Unlike Firebase, importing parts of the moment library cannot be done as easily,